 Homework

-To my knowledge, no research has attempted to investigate the effect on academic engagement and self-efficacy by unifying the self-regulatory processes of goal setting, self-monitoring, self-reflection and attributional feedback mediated by homework.
 Homework for the purposes of this study is defined as any task assigned by the teacher and carried out at non-instructional time (Bembenutty, 2011).
 The purpose of homework is deemed to have positive effects on students’ academic trajectory (Cooper, 1996, Bembanutty 2009, Kitsantas & Zimmerman 2009)).
 Furthermore, research on homework indicates that in addition to offering academic improvement, it also promotes self-regulation.
 Opponents of homework argue that it leads to physical and emotional fatigue.
 While this is a realistic outcome for many activities, education research indicates that self-regulated students are able to plan, organize and prioritize homework completion resulting in less emotional and physical fatigue, as well as a reduction of time on homework.
 For instance, Xu (2010) explored the association of homework and time management.
 Using self-reported grades and surveys it was discovered that 1,046 students’ (8th and 11th grade) time management was positively influenced by the target goal of grades (10% variance) and planning & organizing of the material and place for studying (48% variance).
 In addition, she discovered that time management proved a strong pathway to homework completion (63% of variance explained).

-Similarly, Kitsantas, Cheema, & Ware (2011) attempted to identify relationship of homework and time management, as well as the predictive power of homework on achievement from a sample of 5,200 15-year-old students from 221 schools.
+Similarly, Kitsantas, Cheema, and Ware (2011) attempted to identify the relationship of homework and time management, as well as the predictive power of homework on achievement from a sample of 5,200 15-year-old students from 221 schools.
 The results indicated that the frequency of time, not the quantity, spent on mathematics homework improved achievement.
-In addition, these researchers report math efficacy was associated to students’ mathematic achievement.
+In addition, these researchers reported that math efficacy was associated to students’ mathematic achievement.
 These findings support the efforts of the current study in utilizing homework as a variable for predicting academic self-efficacy and engagement.

-The purpose of the current study is to examine how a homework self-regulated learning program will contribute to the academic engagement and self-efficacy of high school students’ math achievement.
+To my knowledge, no research has attempted to investigate the effect on academic engagement and self-efficacy by unifying the self-regulatory processes of goal setting, self-monitoring, self-reflection and attributional feedback mediated by homework.
+Therefore, the purpose of the current study is to examine how a homework self-regulated learning program will contribute to the academic engagement and self-efficacy of high school students’ math achievement.
 It is hypothesized that student homework completion rate will increase, followed by an increase in mathematics GPA.
-It is also expected, that a correlation exists between homework completion on self-efficacy and academic engagement .
+It is also expected, that a correlation exists among homework completion, elf-efficacy for self-regulation, and academic engagement .

+Yes, add research questions here.

 Methods